bank-green/banks/README.md

 ### MarketForces
 `sources/marketforces/marketforces.py`
 `accessed by:` Local CSV
+The US National Information Center which provides CSV's of bank data.
+This is a very rich and accurate data source, but its fidelity is greater than the project anticipates.

+`TODO:` Improve ingestion of banks, including ingesting additional bank details and work on matching USNIC banks to existing banks.

+### USNIC
+`sources/usnic/usnic.py`
+`accessed by:` Local CSV
 The Marketforces.org.au website researches Australian bank investments in fossil fuels. https://Bank.Green trusts MarketForces's research and uses it to guide ratings.

 `TODO:` Periodically manually update data

 ## Testing
 Some tests are written for the pipeline.
 Test using `python3 -m unittest *_test.py` Debug using `import pdb; pdb.set_trace()`.